Come here to find out all about the school's committed Governing Board.

 Local Authority Governor

-I have worked for Leeds Local Authority for 18 years in a variety of roles: several years in housing; a couple of years in Children’s Social Care where I became familiar with key safeguarding matters and the importance of the wellbeing of children; now I am the Projects and Programmes Manager within Employment and Skills, promoting attractive career paths and opportunities for young people as well as overseeing and commissioning adult and family learning provision and tutors in the City.
+I am delighted to offer a parent’s perspective on the governance of Sharp Lane Primary School.
+I have worked for Leeds Local Authority for 18 years in a variety of roles.
 As I work to ensure that young people, at the end of statutory education, have opportunities for personal advancement, I am reminded of the importance of what children learn in their early years.
 I am a Governor to help ensure that the children at Sharp Lane Primary have the opportunities and provisions to help them to achieve their maximum potential.
 My vision for an excellent Primary School is one that gives children real joy from learning so that they continue to learn and develop throughout their lives.
 I firmly believe that children learn best when they are happy, feel safe and understand the purpose behind their learning.

 Dave Colley